 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-4 Best Markets In Santiago, Chile
+4 Best Markets in Santiago, Chile

-#1 Mercado Central Santiago, Chile
+#1 Mercado Central Santiago

 The Mercado Central de Santiago is the most famous market in the city.
-The market building was constructed in 1872, using cast-iron and features a vaulted ceiling.
+The building was constructed in 1872, using cast-iron and features a vaulted ceiling.
 Although the vendors sell a variety of produce – and even tourist trinkets – the Mercado Central Santiago de Chile is best known for its fresh seafood.

 Fish Market Santiago, Chile

 Before we entered the Central Market, we could smell the fish.
 Once inside, we knew why.
-Whole, fresh fish is appealingly displayed on ice by numerous vendors around the perimeter of the market.
+Whole, fresh fish are appealingly displayed on ice by numerous vendors around the perimeter of the market.
 As we fought our way through the market at lunchtime, we passed one stall after another overflowing with seafood delicacies.

 Restaurants Mercado Central

 As we moved into the center of Santiago Mercado Central, we caught a different scent: cooked, baked and fried seafood perfection.
-There are at least 10 seafood restaurants in the center of the busy market – and hungry tourists cram into the small space to feast.
+There are at least 10 seafood restaurants in the center of the busy market – and hungry patrons cram into the small space to feast.
 Under the glow of red neon lights, platters of razor clams, steaming pots of fish stew and fresh-made ceviche are delivered to tables.

 Meanwhile, outside the market, small restaurants cater to a more local crowd.
 Plates of fried fish and other seafood is served at plastic tables…for much less than what they charge at the restaurants inside the market.